Vasanthkarri/Quiz-App-6/README.md

 * In the project I learned Quiz App how to change question and answer dynamically.
 * click on option
-on "button" it triggers and automatically passes the next question by using 'currentquestion' variable and 'answeroptions' also And also about this map it takes the current value and it passed the value(answerOption) in map all the four options will go and by condition it verifies the correct answer and count for the final score.
+on "button" it triggers and automatically passes the next question by using 'currentquestion' variable and 'answeroptions'

+*And also about this map it takes the current value and it passed the value(answerOption) in map all the four options will go and by condition it verifies the correct answer and count for the final score.
  {questions[currentQuestion].answerOptions.map((answerOption) =>(
                   <button onClick={()=> handleAnswerButtonClick(answerOption.isCorrect)}>{answerOption.answerText}</button>